Skip to main content

 Description:

-Course readings/viewing will include works of fiction, journalism, and writings from the natural and social sciences as well as popular films.
+Course readings/viewing will include brief readings from literary criticism.
 We will also consider practical topics such as how University library resources and experts can help students locate and evaluate key sources and develop authoritative arguments.
+This course will use a traditional grading structure.
+Content warning: Some readings and viewings include references to sexual violence, self-harm, torture, and suicide.

 MW2pm-3:20pm